rollkit/rollkit/specs/lazy-adr/adr-004-core-types.md

 `Evidence` represents a go-interface (or oneof in protobuf) of known set of concrete fraud-proofs.
 The details for this will be defined in a separated adr/PR.

-Here is an incomplete list of potenial evidence types:
+Here is an incomplete list of potential evidence types:

 - Same Aggregator signed two different blocks at the same height
   - figure out if this is actually malicious / slashable behaviour - e.g. clients could simply accept the last block included in a LL block